cyberinferno/simple-remote-port-monitor/README.md

 - Run `npm install` command in the project directory to install all dependencies.
 - Create the file `config.json` and copy all contents from `config_example.json`.
 Update configuration as per your requirements.
 - Run `node app.js` command in the project directory to start the monitoring for testing purpose.
-- Install PM2 (Refer https://pm2.keymetrics.io/) and run the command `pm2 app.js` in the project directory to run it as a background service in your server.
+- Install PM2 (Refer https://pm2.keymetrics.io/) and run the command `pm2 start app.js` in the project directory to run it as a background service in your server.

 ### Configurations